 - Engage them on the platforms they already are interacting on- what social media channels work best for them?
 Find out and meet them there.

-- Safety and security + Welcome = the key to returning families
+Safety & Security + Welcome = the Keys to Returning Families

 - Keep your volunteers regularly updated on safety and security policies, and make sure that all your procedures are enforced.
 Everybody on the team has to care about this, and you set the level of importance.